centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 # 5.1: Extra Data

-If you are looking for something extra to do, there are additional data sets located in the folder:
+If you are looking for something extra to do, there are additional data sets located in the below folders - but you will need to align them first!

 ### ~/Richard/Ebola/